jax-ml/jax/docs/new_docs/101/random.md

 This value is only reproducible because NumPy promises to run `bar()` before `baz()`.
-Such sequencing promises are exactly what JAX needs to avoid: an optimizing compiler should be free to reorder and parallelize work across devices, and as we saw in {ref}`jax-101-tracing`, how many times your Python code runs is an implementation detail of each transformation.
-JAX needs random number generation that is **reproducible**, **parallelizable**, and **vectorizable** — which rules out sampling functions that secretly read and write shared state.
+Such sequencing promises are exactly what JAX needs to avoid: an optimizing compiler should be free to reorder and parallelize work across devices.
+JAX needs random number generation that is **reproducible**, **parallelizable**, and **vectorizable**, which rules out sampling functions that secretly read and write shared state.

 The solution isn't to make the generator state an explicit argument that you shuttle in and out of functions.
-It's more radical: eliminate the state, and make sampling a pure function of a key.
+Instead, sampling is just a pure function of key values, and no updated state is threaded back out.

 ## Keys are values